 You can check if a website is SSL certified or not by the ‘lock symbol’ in the URL bar.

 Subdomains are an extended part of your main domain that helps a user navigate between different sections of your website.

 It could be a blog subdomain like:

 In the above example, the main domain is https://yoursite.com

 The title tag is a page title in HTML.
 Simply, the title tag is the blog and post title that appears on the search engine results.

 Title Tag plays quite a significant role in SEO as it is the first thing users see when they search for a specific query.

 Traffic in SEO is the number of users present on a website.
-Website traffic is often measure in visits or number of sessions for a specific time.
+Website traffic is often measured in visits or the number of sessions for a specific time.